machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 For 4GB images:

     xz -dc <name of image>.img.xz | pv -s 3880000000 | sudo dd bs=4096 of=/dev/<device> oflag=direct

+### step 3: insert SD card and boot
+Insert the SD card into your BBB and wait for the device to boot.
+The lights will be indication what your device is doing.
+No light mean something went wrong (or your device is not powered).
+Randomly blinking lights mean your device is doing something (good sign).
+Running lights mean the SD card content is being flashed to eMMC.

+**Note:** If the image is not booting you may need to flash a new bootloader using the console eMMC-flasher images. (usually happens with older RevB boards)

 ### step 4: connect to the BBB using SSH
 Use you favorite terminal application to connect to the BBB: